liuzhenyu-yyy/liuzhenyu-yyy/README.md

 - 🔭 Currently working on **single cell genomics, bioinformatics, and cancer biology**.

-- 📝 Check more on my [personal website](https://tc17-liuzhenyu.space).
+- 🌏 Check more on my [personal website](https://tc17-liuzhenyu.space).

+- 📝 Personal CV/Bio are available at [About page](https://tc17-liuzhenyu.space/tabs/about.html).

-- 👨‍💻 All of my projects are available at [project page](https://tc17-liuzhenyu.space/tabs/projects.html).
+- 👨‍💻 All of my projects are available at [Project page](https://tc17-liuzhenyu.space/tabs/projects.html).

 - 📫 Contact me at **liuzhenyu@pku.edu.cn**.